TestardR/Gatsby-GraphQL-Blog_App/src/pages/7-post-seven/index.md

 URL, on a separate domain.'
 ---

-This article was done using my notes from a book titled WEB Hacking 101 written by Peter Yaworksi at in 2018.
+This article was done using my notes from a book titled WEB Hacking 101 written by Peter Yaworksi in 2018.

 <sub>Yaworksi P. (2018).
 Web Hacking 101, How To Make Money Hacking Ethically</sub>